yoonjoung/WHO_HFA_COVID19/README.md

 -- Mock-up data for testing with a country name, "EXAMPLE", and the round number 1: LimeSurvey_CEHS_EXAMPLE_R1.csv
 -- Analysis code in Stata: WHO_CEHS_DataManagement.do __(updated on 5/22/2021)__
 -- Analysis code in R: WHO_CEHS_DataManagement.Rmd (https://rpubs.com/YJ_Choi/WHO_COVID19HFA_CEHS) __(updated on 6/14/2021)__
--- SampleChartbook_ToPracticeDynamicDuo.xlsx (Sample chartbook to practive, using CEHS as an example)
+-- SampleChartbook_ToPracticeDynamicDuo.xlsx (Sample chartbook to practice, using CEHS as an example)

 * Community
 -- Questionnaire (PDF): __Community assessment tool_20210205_Clean.pdf__